parth-1023/cs-573-final/README.md

 [![image](https://github.com/parth-1023/dataviz-project-template-proposal/blob/master/sketches.jpg)]

  * The sketches show how the interaction would work as I have imagined it.
  * First the user woud see a world map and zoom over the regio he clicked on.
+(This has been changed in the implemented version as now I am showing a globe with zooming and panning)
  * Then he would be presented with different stadiums all over the country, which he would click on and see different matches.
  * After clicking on a match he would be presented with a line graph.